bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

     <div id="root"></div>

-We call this a “root” DOM node because everything inside it will be managed by React DOM.
+We call this a "root” DOM node because everything inside it will be managed by React DOM.

 Applications built with just React usually have a single root DOM node.
 If you are integrating React into an existing app, you may have as many isolated root DOM nodes as you like.